ezsystems/commerce-documentation/docs/developer_manual/catalog/catalog_api/catalog_api.md

 Foreach dataprovider filters can be defined.
 A filter defines

-  - which elements shall be fetched (e.g. just products such as ses\_product, just product groups)
+- which elements shall be fetched (e.g. just products such as `ses_product`, just product groups)
 - sorting

 A filter has a name.
 The name will be used as a key to get the filter parameters from the config file.